Mongolian Gerbil Information

 Housing the Mongolian Gerbil

-gerbils Mongolian Gerbils are social animals that should be kept together.
-In the wild they live in colonies with a strict hierarchy.
+gerbils Mongolian Gerbils are social animals that need to be kept together.
+In the wild, they live in colonies with a strict hierarchy.
 The best combination consists of two animals of the same sex, for example two males or two females.
-At a young age it is quite easy to pair the animals, but at an older age it is a lot more difficult.
+At a young age, the animals are quite easy to pair, but at an older age this is a lot more difficult.

 Mongolian Gerbils need a spacious enclosure of at least 100 x 50 cm for two animals.
-For each additional animal, 20% - 25% additional land area must be taken into account.
-A good enclosure gives the animals the opportunity to exhibit their natural behavior.
-In the wild, Gerbils build beautiful corridors and they would like to continue to do so in captivity.
-The Gerbil has an extensive corridor system.
-The castle in the wild is located at a depth of approximately 1 meter.
-The depth of the castle depends on the ambient temperature.
-As temperatures rise, the gerbil digs deeper underground to reach the cool earth, a kind of natural air conditioning.
+For each additional animal, 20% - 25% extra ground surface must be calculated.
+A good enclosure gives the animals the opportunity to show their natural behavior.
+In the wild, Gerbils build beautiful tunnel systems and they want to continue to do so in captivity.
+The Gerbil has an extensive tunnel system.
+The burrow in the wild is at a depth of approximately 1 meter.
+The depth of the burrow depends on the ambient temperature.
+When the temperature rises, the gerbil will dig deeper underground to reach the cool earth, a kind of natural air conditioning.

-Hamsterscaping is therefore very fun for Mongolian Gerbils.
+Hamsterscaping is therefore a lot of fun for Mongolian Gerbils.

-At our home this translates into a spacious enclosure with many digging options and a sandbox.
-A terrarium is the best choice thanks to its closed nature.
-It is important that a terrarium allows good ventilation, so preferably it has two grilles (top and bottom).
-This is especially important in summer when temperatures rise above 25°C.
+In our home this translates into a spacious enclosure with lots of digging possibilities and a sandbox.
+A terrarium is the best choice for this because of its closed character.
+It is important that a terrarium allows for good ventilation, so preferably has two grids (top and bottom).
+This is especially important in the summer when temperatures rise above 25°C.

-A sandbox is important for Gerbils; because they are desert dwellers, they quickly develop an oily coat.
+A sandbox is important for Gerbils; as they are desert dwellers, they quickly develop a greasy coat.

-Mongolian Gerbils cannot tolerate high temperatures in combination with high humidity.
-They are desert dwellers by nature, so they are not used to high humidity.
-An optimal humidity for these animals is on average around 55%.
+Mongolian Gerbils do not tolerate high temperatures in combination with high humidity.
+They are desert dwellers by nature, which means they are not used to high humidity.
+An optimal humidity for these animals is around 55% on average.
 A temperature between 20 - 24°C is recommended and a humidity below 70%.
 You can use a hygrometer to measure these values.

 House for Mongolian Gerbils

-Mongolian Gerbils are lucky! because many houses made for Hamsters are also a good size for Gerbils.
-They are prey animals and do not like to walk around the enclosure openly, but if they occasionally come across a shelter where they can escape, they feel a lot safer.
+Mongolian Gerbils are lucky! because many houses that are made for Hamsters are also a good size for Gerbils.
+They are prey animals and do not like to walk around the enclosure in the open, if they occasionally come across a shelter that they can run into, they already feel a lot safer.
 The best houses for Gerbils are multi-room houses.
-It is important that there is a part of a house that is shielded from daylight.
-Our advice is therefore to place at least one multi-room house in the enclosure and one more house per animal.
-Gerbils like to sleep together, so at least one house in the enclosure must be large enough to accommodate the entire group.
+It is important that there is a part in a house that is shielded from daylight.
+Our advice is therefore to place at least one multi-room house in the enclosure and in addition one house per animal.
+Gerbils like to sleep together, therefore at least one house in the enclosure must be large enough to accommodate the entire group.

 Exercise wheel for a Mongolian Gerbil

-gerbil The Gerbil exercise wheel is an important part of the design of the gerbil enclosure.
-Gerbils are active animals that love to run.
-An exercise wheel gives the animals the opportunity to burn off their energy.
-It is important to pay attention to the exercise wheel, because not every exercise wheel is suitable for the Gerbil.
-The long tail must be taken into account, it should not get in between anything, so a completely closed running wheel is preferable, of course the running surface must be closed for all animals.
+gerbil The Gerbil running wheel is an important part of the furnishing of the gerbil enclosure.
+Gerbils are active animals that like to run.
+A running wheel gives the animals the opportunity to get rid of their energy.
+It is important to consider the running wheel, because not every running wheel is suitable for the Gerbil.
+The long tail must be taken into account, it must not get caught in anything, so a completely closed running wheel is preferred, of course the running surface must be closed for all animals.
 Running wheels with fronts are also not suitable.

-A running wheel for a Mongolian Gerbil must have a diameter of at least 28 cm and consist of a closed running surface.
+An exercise wheel for a Mongolian Gerbil should have a diameter of at least 28 cm and consist of a solid running surface.

-It can be a challenge to place the exercise wheel in the enclosure due to the high ground cover.
-This is best done on a sturdy platform so that the animals do not dig it up.
-With regard to the material, a metal (aluminum, very hard plastic) has the best chance of survival.
-A wooden running wheel is usually gnawed quite quickly.
+It can be a challenge to place the wheel in the enclosure due to the high ground cover, this is best done on a sturdy platform so that the animals do not dig it up.
+Regarding the material, a metal (aluminum, very hard plastic) has the best chance of survival.
+A wooden wheel is usually gnawed on quite quickly.

-mongolian gerbil in house with sand It is important that the ground cover is diggable for Gerbils .
-This means that they can make corridors and holes in it, which preferably remain standing.
-This can be achieved by choosing ground cover that is already diggable in itself or mixing ground covers with each other so that they can be dug.
-Examples of excavable ground covers include Humus and Holenzand , but also Cotton & Cotton .
+mongolian gerbil in house with sand It is important that the ground cover for Gerbils is diggable.
+This means that they can make tunnels and holes in it, which preferably remain standing.
+This can be achieved by choosing ground cover that is already diggable or by mixing ground covers with each other so that they become diggable.
+Examples of diggable ground covers are, for example, Humus and Cave Sand , but also Cotton & Cotton .
 A nice mix is, for example, the mix of Cotton & Hemp Fiber , Cotton & Wood Fiber or a mix of Wood Fiber , Hemp Fiber and Hay.
-Ground covers such as Back 2 Nature are not suitable because animals cannot dig in them.
-An ideal height of the ground bed for digging is around 30 to 40 cm.
+Ground covers such as Back 2 Nature are not suitable because the animals cannot dig in them.
+An ideal height of the ground bedding to dig in is around 30 to 40 cm.

-Gerbils should always have a sand bath available.
-The Gerbil's coat quickly becomes greasy and must therefore be regularly cared for with a sand bath.
+Gerbils should always have a sand bath at their disposal.
+The Gerbil's coat quickly becomes greasy and should therefore be cared for regularly with a sand bath.
 Sand has a degreasing and therefore cooling effect.
-Because sand has a degreasing effect, it also has a drying effect.
+Because sand is degreasing, it also has a drying effect.
 Animals with skin problems should therefore not be given a sand bath.
-If the sand dries out the skin too much, it can become itchy, causing the animals to bathe even more.
-It is therefore important to monitor the bathing behavior of the Gerbils and to remove the sandbox if there are signs of skin problems (red spots, bald spots, scabs, wounds).
+If the skin dries out too much due to the sand, it can start to itch, which causes the animals to bathe even more.
+It is therefore important to keep an eye on the Gerbil's bathing behaviour and remove the sand box if there are signs of skin problems (red spots, bald spots, scabs, wounds).

 Gerbils want to build a nest

 Gerbils like to line their nest with soft nesting material .
-Making a nest is therefore part of a Gerbil's natural behavior.
-Therefore, always give the Gerbils 15-25 grams of nesting material.
+Making a nest is therefore part of the natural behavior of a Gerbil.
+Therefore always give the Gerbils 15-25 grams of nesting material.

-Gerbil nesting material must be nice and soft, absorb moisture and have fragile fibers so that the animals cannot become entangled in it.
+Gerbil nesting material should be soft, absorbent and have brittle fibres so that the animals cannot get tangled in it.
 Materials such as cotton, hemp, toilet paper and hay are ideal.

 mongolian gerbil with willow bridge Gerbils are granivores (seed eaters).
-Gerbils' diet consists mainly of seeds and a little bit of vegetable food in the form of herbs , but also animal proteins.
+Gerbils' diet consists mainly of seeds and a small amount of vegetable food in the form of herbs , but also animal proteins.
 Gerbils catch small insects in the wild, so it is good if their diet also contains animal proteins.

-The Gerbil's stomach is simple and the cecum and large intestine are not particularly well developed, which is consistent with animals that in nature eat mainly low-fiber foods, such as seeds.
+The Gerbil's stomach is simple and the cecum and large intestine are not particularly well developed, which is consistent with animals that in the wild eat mainly low-fibre foods such as seeds.

-Gerbils that are still growing effectively eat between 5 to 6 grams of dry food/day or 8 to 10 g of food/100 g of body weight.
-Gerbils drink approximately 4 to 10 ml of water/100 g bw/day.
+Growing gerbils effectively eat approximately 5 to 6 grams of dry food/day or 8 to 10 g food/100 g BW.
+Gerbils drink approximately 4 to 10 ml water/100 g BW/day.
 Total daily water intake (including water in food and metabolic water) is estimated at 8 to 13 percent of body weight.

-An optimal protein percentage for growing Gerbils appears to be 16%.
+An optimal protein percentage for growing Gerbils seems to be 16%.
 A magnesium or sodium deficiency can cause baldness and convulsions in Gerbils.

 The percentage of crude fiber in the diet should be a maximum of 10% for optimal digestibility and absorption of the diet.

-mongolian gerbil Because gerbils naturally occur in dry areas, they are very economical with water.
+mongolian gerbil Because gerbils naturally occur in dry areas, they are very frugal with water.
 Gerbils do not drink much and produce little urine.
-However, they must always have fresh and clean drinking water available.
+However, they should always have fresh and clean drinking water available.

-Protein: Gerbils need animal protein.
+Protein: Gerbils need animal proteins.
 The food should contain a protein content of 14-15%.
 This can be supplemented with, for example, mealworms as a snack.
-Animal proteins are essential for good metabolism.
+Animal proteins are essential for a good metabolism.

-Fats: The gerbil food should not contain too much fat.
-A percentage of up to 4% fat in the diet is desirable.
+Fats: Gerbil food should not contain too much fat.
+A percentage of up to 4% fat in the food is desirable.
 Gerbils easily become overweight.
-That is why it is important that there is no more than this 4% fat in the diet.
+That is why it is important that there is no more than this 4% of fat in the food.

 Fiber: The fiber content in the diet should not exceed 7%.
 Gerbils need easily digestible energy because they have a fast metabolism.
 This is mainly obtained from seeds.
-Too much fiber provides too little energy.
+Many fibers provide too little energy.

 Calcium: The calcium:phosphorus ratio should be between 1.1:1 and 1.5-1.

-Incisors: They continue to grow, so the food must provide the necessary tooth wear.
+Incisors: They continue to grow, so the feed must ensure the necessary tooth wear.
 Hardness, size and type of feed particles are important.

-Stomach: The stomach consists of one chamber and is separated by a mucous membrane into a part without a gland and a part with a gland.
+Stomach: The stomach consists of one chamber and is separated by a mucous membrane into a glandless and a glandular part.

-Small Appendix: Gerbils have a small appendix.
-As a result, they can only process raw fibers to a limited extent.
-Therefore, feed with a crude fiber content of less than 10% is optimal.
+Small Cecum: Gerbils have a small cecum.
+As a result, they can only process crude fiber to a limited extent.
+Therefore, food with a crude fiber content of less than 10% is optimal.

 Animal proteins: Granivorous (seed-eating) animals need animal proteins.
 The valuable amino acids are important for cell renewal and various metabolic processes.